DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03f-pod-env-config.markdown

 Hai semuanya, di materi kali ini kita akan membahas lebih detail tentang Environment Variables pada Pod Specification, diantaranya:

 1. Basic Usage env-values
+2. What is ConfigMap?
-2. Using ConfigMap as Ref `envFrom`
+3. Using ConfigMap as Ref `envFrom`
+4. What is Secret?
-3. Using Secret as Ref to `envFrom`
+5. Using Secret as Ref to `envFrom`
-4. Using `valueFrom` of ConfigMap or Secret
+6. Using `valueFrom` of ConfigMap or Secret
+7. Motivation for using ConfigMap and Secret

 <!--more-->